sheffield-bioinformatics-core/wrangling-genomics/_episodes/02-quality-control.md

 > ## Exercise
 >
-> Discuss your results with a neighbor.
+> Discuss your results with your breakout group.
 Which sample(s) looks the best
 > in terms of per base sequence quality?
 Which sample(s) look the
 > worst?
 >